mvallet91/JELAI/README.md

     - `python.exe -m pip install -r chat_interact_requirements.txt`
 4. Create your environment variables file, where you will add the address of the Ollama server you're using (you must setup Ollama before this step, see above):
     - Create an **.env** file in the **jupyterhub-docker/middleware** directory
-    - Add the following line to the **.env** file: `ollama_url=http://localhost:11434` if you have it local or the address of your Ollama server
-5. On the first terminal, still running the **llm-handler** environment and run the LLM-handler server:
+    - Add the following line to the **.env** file: `ollama_url=http://localhost:11434` if you have it local or the address of your Ollama server5.
+On the first terminal, still running the **llm-handler** environment and run the LLM-handler server:
     - `python llm_handler.py`
     - Type `Ctrl+C` to stop the server.
 This server must be active to process the chat messages.
 6. On the terminal running the **chatbot** environment, run the chatbot handler: